dpurbohadi/PiCode/README.md

 Hosts the PiCode Lab live coding environment, where students can write and execute code directly from the browser.
 The LMS manages user sessions, logs, and integration with SCORM packages.

 **Programming Tools**

 Embedded within the LMS, these tools allow students to develop control scripts, run code, and observe feedback in real time.
 The module logs each interaction for later analysis.
+You can download the SCORM module from the CourseLab directory before importing it into your LMS.
+For detailed setup instructions, please read README.pdf.

-**Data Logger Server**
+**Data Logger Server (Optional)**

 Receives and stores sensor readings from IoT devices.
 It also forwards relevant data to the LMS and supports synchronization for monitoring and evaluation.